Anthony Lehmann: Television

 The former accountant is no stranger to TV, playing series regular 'Jim' in ABC TV's Utopia, which has won several awards including Best Television Comedy Series at the 4th AACTA Awards, Equity Award for Most Outstanding Performance by an Ensemble in a Comedy Series at the Equity Ensemble Awards, and Most Outstanding Comedy Program at the Logies.
 He has been seen regularly on Network Ten's Celebrity Name Game, The Project, Have You Been Paying Attention? and featured in roles on It's A Date, Please Like Me, Neighbours (as himself).
-Lehmann was a team captain on Fox Footy's AFL-themed quiz show The Beep Test, and had guest roles on Drunk History Australia, Hughesy, We Have A Problem, A League Of Their Own, Can Of Worms, Good News Week, Rove Live, The Circle, The Glasshouse, Hey Hey It's Saturday and Stand Up Live (UK TV).
+Lehmann was a team captain on Fox Footy's AFL-themed quiz show The Beep Test, and had guest roles on Drunk History Australia, Hughesy, We Have A Problem, A League Of Their Own, Can Of Worms, Good News Week, Rove Live, The Circle, The Glass House, Hey Hey It's Saturday and Stand Up Live (UK TV).
 Lehmann was also a core cast member of the much loved Before The Game for over 6 years on TEN.

 Lehmann hosted the ABC’s coverage of the 2018 Invictus Games.
 That year, he co-hosted the ABC’s live broadcast of the 2019 Australian of the Year announcement as well as Channel 9’s Footy Show.

 In 2024 Lehmo appeared in “The Big Trip” on Channel 7 where celebrity contestants travelled from Adelaide to Sydney in all electric cars completing challenges en route.
 In 2025 he appeared as a contestant on Claire Hooper's House Of Games.